Sheffield Arena: Disney On Ice

 Disney On Ice holds the record for the most performances & customers of any touring show to perform at the Arena.
-Feld Entertainment has promoted the show every year since the building opened over November/December, as of 2013 there has been 260 performances seen by 1.3 million customers.
+Feld Entertainment has promoted the show every year since the building opened over November/December.
+As of 2013 there have been 260 performances seen by 1.3 million customers.

 Other events

 The arena was the location for the Labour Party's 1992 Sheffield Rally.
 Attended by over 10,000 party members and the entire shadow cabinet.
 Held just before that year's general election, which Labour was widely expected to win, the event is often seen as a factor in the party's defeat.
 While the event was seen as a success to those within the hall, many commentators, and Labour politicians, viewed it as triumphalist in nature.
 However, it has also been asserted that the event had negligible impact on the outcome, with a fall in the party's support having already occurred.

 TV shows such as The X Factor, Britain's Got Talent, Strictly Come Dancing and Dancing on Ice visit the arena every year as part of their tours.
-It will host the BBC revival of Gladiators in 2023.
+It hosted the BBC revival of Gladiators in 2023 and will host it again on select dates during August 2024; the arena previously hosted the live show during Easter 1995.

 The arena has hosted major special high-profile events, including The International Indian Film Academy Awards, which took place on Saturday, 9 June 2007 and was broadcast live around the world.
 This included a season hosted by the city of Sheffield and nearby Leeds.
-Also, in 2009, the arena hosted the annual BBC 1Xtra concert and the 2009 BBC Sports Personality of the Year.
+Also, in 2009, the arena hosted the annual BBC Radio 1Xtra concert and the 2009 BBC Sports Personality of the Year.

 The arena has hosted major boxing events such as when Joe Calzaghe first won his WBO world title here on 11 October 1997 against former world champion Chris Eubank.
 On the same bill Sheffield born Naseem Hamed defended his WBO title against Jose Badillo.
 On 26 November 2005 Ricky Hatton extended his unbeaten record to 40–0, defending his IBF and Ring Magazine Junior Welterweight world titles and winning the WBA belt by 9th-round knockout against Carlos Maussa.
 Sheffield fighter Clinton Woods also defended his IBF light-heavyweight title against Mexican Julio César González on two occasions, winning on points both times.
 Kell Brook has had many fights here, his most notable being a fourth-round knockout victory of Vyacheslav Senchenko.

 The Great Britain men's national basketball team played a test match against Portugal in that arena in preparation for the 2012 Olympics.